lolgeny/awesome-mcc/README.md

 # awesome-mcc
 A curated list of minecraft commands and mapmaking resources.

+**Contributions are welcome and wanted.
+See CONTRIBUTING.md for more info.**

 **Blockbench**
 - [Armor Stand Animator](https://github.com/DoubleF3lix/Armor-Stand-Animator) - provides an interface for Blockbench to animate armor stands which is converted to a data pack